Continuous Integration (CI) Testing Maintenance Tasks¶

 Changing build and test configurations¶

-Remove a configuration¶
+Removing a configuration¶

-To remove a RAJA-specific test configuration, simply delete the entry for it
+To remove a RAJA-specific test configuration, simply delete the entry for it in

-file where it is
+the RAJA/.gitlab/jobs/<MACHINE>.yml file where it is defined.
+Here,

 To remove a shared configuration, it must be removed from the appropriate

-Create a branch there, remove the job entry, and create a pull request.
+there, remove the job entry, and create a pull request.

-Add a configuration¶
+Adding a configuration¶

-file, where MACHINE
+RAJA/.gitlab/jobs/<MACHINE>.yml file, where MACHINE is the name of the

-is the name of the LC platform where it will be run.
-When adding a
+LC platform where it will be run.
+When adding a test configuration, it is

-items that must be set properly:
+important to note two items that must be specified properly:

-- the unique job label, which identifies it in the machine configuration file and also on a web page for a GitLab CI pipeline
+Each jobs must have a unique job label, which identifies it in the machine configuration file and also on a web page for a GitLab CI pipeline

 For example, an entry for a build using the clang 12.0.1 compiler with CUDA 11.5.0 on the LC lassen machine would be something like this: